exilesprx/bug-free-enigma/README.md

 // *either* of these lists.
 That error-prone stuff is all taken
 // care of for us by the compiler.
 //

+//
+// The 'for' loop is not just limited to looping over one or two
+// items.
+Let's try an example with a whole bunch!
+//
+// But first, there's one last thing we've avoided mentioning
+// until now: The special range that leaves off the last value:
+//
+//     for ( things, 0.. ) |t, i| { ... }
+//
+// That's how we tell Zig that we want to get a numeric value for
+// every item in "things", starting with 0.
+//
+// A nice feature of these index ranges is that you can have them
+// start with any number you choose.
+The first value of "i" in
+// this example will be 500, then 501, 502, etc.:
+//
+//     for ( things, 500.. ) |t, i| { ... }
+//
 ```

 ## Labels